libdebug/libdebug/README.md

 `finish([exact=True])` will continue the execution until the current function returns or the process is stopped (e.g., breakpoint).

-In **exact** mode, the debugger will step until the return instruction of the current frame is executed.
+In **exact** mode, the debugger will iteratively perform single hardware steps until the return instruction of the current frame is executed.
 In **non-exact** mode, a breakpoint is placed on the return address and execution continues.
-Non-exact mode is faster but can fail in case of non-standard control flow (e.g., packing).
-Both will return on breakpoint.
+In most cases, when the function frame is aligned with the calling convention, the flow of both modes coincides.
+However, in case of packed or non-conventional binaries, it is possible that the address found on the stack is wrong or cannot be detected by a software breakpoint.
+The reason why non-exact mode could be preferred is speed, as allowing execution to continue is still faster than hardware stepping for big functions.

 `step_until(<address | symbol>, [max_steps=-1])` will step until the desired address is reached or for `max_steps` steps, whichever comes first.